Twelve Tables: Modern reconstructions

 The fundamental work of the reconstruction of the Twelve Tables appeared in Jacques Godefroy's publication of the law of the Twelve Tables in 1616.
 Godefroy's reconstruction was based on the order of Gaius' Ad legem XII tabularum (On the Law of the Twelve Tables), compiled in the Digest, from which many of the provisions of the Twelve Tables came to us.
 Godefroy believed that Gaius in his work followed the original order of the Twelve Tables.
 Since Gaius' work was divided into six books, Godefroy assumed that each book covered two tables and that each table focused on a certain matter.

 The most important modern reconstruction of the Twelve Tables was published by the German legal historian Heinrich Eduard Dirksen in his work of A Review of the attempts hitherto made at the criticism and restoration of the text of the fragments of the Twelve Tables (Leipzig, 1824).
 Dirksen's work, based on the principles and discoveries of Godefroy, is now considered to be the most authoritative reconstructions of the Twelve Tables.
 In 1866 Rudolf Schöll's reconstruction in Legis Duodecim Tabularum Reliquiae followed Dirksen's model.
 The first full English publication of the Dirksen's reconstruction was prepared and translated by Eric Herbert Warmington in the Remains of Old Latin, Volume III: Lucilius.
 The Twelve Tables in 1938 (No. 329 edition in the Loeb Classical Library).

 In the last couple of decades, one of the most prominent reconstructions of the law of the Twelve Tables was Michael H. Crawford's work of Roman Statutes, vol. 2 (London, 1996).
-In this new version, Crawford and the team of specialists reconsidered the conventional arrangement of the laws based on Dirksen and his followers.
+In this new version, Crawford and the team of specialists have reconsidered the conventional arrangement of the laws based on Dirksen and his followers.
 They concluded that this conventional grouping of the rules was wrong and offered their new arrangement.
 For instance, the laws relating to iniuria and furtum were moved from the eighth table (Tabula VIII) to the first table (Tabula I).
-Similarly, the law on the conditionally freed slaves was moved from Tabula IV to Tabula VI.
+Similarly, the law on conditionally freed slaves was moved from Tabula IV to Tabula VI.